vannoorsab/SocialBox-Termux/tweetshell/README.md

-# Tweetshell v1.0
+# Tweetshell
 Multi-thread Twitter BruteForcer in Shell Script

-## Author: github.com/thelinuxchoice
-## IG: instagram.com/thelinuxchoice
-## Edit for Termux : github.com/samsesh
+## Edit for Termux : github.com/vannoor18
 Tweetshell is an Shell Script to perform multi-threaded brute force attack against Twitter, this script can bypass login limiting and it can test infinite number of passwords with a rate of +400 passwords/min using 20 threads.

 ## Legal disclaimer: